What is Extended Single Sideband? (eSSB)

 SSB audio bandwidth is less than 3kHz in audio frequency response and is designated by the FCC as J3E mode.

-exceeds the audio bandwidth of standard or traditional 2.9kHz SSB J3E modes (ITU 2K90J3E) starting at 3kHz (ITU 3K00J3E), in
+is any J3E SSB transmission that exceeds the audio bandwidth of standard or traditional 2.9kHz SSB J3E modes (ITU 2K90J3E) starting

-order to support the fidelity required and desired for relative high fidelity, full range clean and articulate vocal audio. eSSB
+at 3kHz (ITU 3K00J3E), in order to support the fidelity required and desired for relative high fidelity, full range articulate

-is also a refinement of amplitude modulation (AM) that more efficiently uses electrical power and bandwidth
+speech. eSSB is also a refinement of amplitude modulation (AM)

-as opposed to AM, but can still exhibit the same audio frequency response of broadcast AM if desired.
+that more efficiently uses electrical power and bandwidth as opposed to AM, but can still exhibit the same audio frequency response

-(Source: http://www.nu9n.com/essb.html)
+(Source: https://www.nu9n.com/essb.html)

 As the eSSB definition above states, it is an " Extended" version